electron/website/docs/latest/tutorial/tutorial-1-prerequisites.md

 ## Assumptions

-At its core, Electron is a wrapper layer for web app and Node.js code.
+Electron is a native wrapper layer for web apps and is run in a Node.js environment.
-Therefore, this tutorial assumes you are generally familiar with Node.js and front-end web development basics (JavaScript, HTML, CSS).
+Therefore, this tutorial assumes you are generally familiar with Node and front-end web development basics.
 If you need to do some background reading before continuing, we recommend the following resources:

 - [Getting started with the Web (MDN Web Docs)][mdn-guide]
 - [Introduction to Node.js][node-guide]